oki5656/Estimating_Distance/README.md

 # Estimating_Distance
-This app is used for estimating the distance between two balls from monocular RGB images.
+This app is used for estimating the distance between two balls from a monocular RGB image.

 # DEMO
 Upload an image from the left bar, and the result will be output automatically.